lud/nvir/README.md

   port: env!("DB_PORT", :integer!, 5432)
 ```

 This is most of what you need to know to start using this library.

-Below is an
-advanced guide that covers all configuration and usage options.
+Please refer to the documentation for advanced usage.

 ## Documentation